rmortal/candidate-compatibility/README.md

 ```

 # Assumptions
-- Attributes are score from 0 - 10
+- Attributes are scored from 0 - 10.
-- Scores are weighted equally accross 4 attributes (e.g., 0.25 for Intelligence, 0.25 for Strength, etc)
+- Scores are weighted equally accross 4 attributes (e.g., 0.25 for Intelligence, 0.25 for Strength, etc).

 # Build Information
 🚨 These instuctions are based on a OSX workstation using [homebrew](https://brew.sh/).
 If you already have docker installed you may need to check if the service is running before the `docker build` step